iron-fish/website/docs/onboarding/rpc/wallet.md

 }
 `} />

-## wallet/create
+##  <GithubCodeLink link="wallet/create"/> wallet/create

-Creates a new account in the wallet with the given name, optionally setting it as the default account.
+Creates a new account in the wallet with the given name and optionally sets it as the default account.

 #### Request